devjgm/papers/cpp_time_zone.md

 minimal support for other arbitrary time zones.

 Sadly, programmers must each become time-zone "experts" in order to accomplish their goals.
-In code, it is not uncommon to see the addition/subtraction of an offset and a time point, preceded by volumes of commenting to explain why that operation is correct, usually with some caveat about daylight-saving time (DST).
+In code, it is not uncommon to see the addition/subtraction of a UTC offset and a time point, preceded by volumes of commenting to explain why that operation is necessary, usually with some caveat about daylight-saving time (DST).
+An informal survey of such call sites in Google code showed that few of the operations were actually correct, and nearly all of the comments were misinformed.
+This is likely because it is impractical to expect time-zone expertise from all programmers.

-An informal survey of such call sites in Google code showed that few of the operations were ever actually correct, and nearly all of the comments were misinformed.
+Programmers should not need to do their own arithmetic with time-zone offsets.

-Programmers must not be expected to do their own arithmetic with time-zone offsets.
 This is a frequent source of bugs and is an anti-pattern we call "epoch shifting" (CppCon 2015 talk: https://youtu.be/2rnIHsqABfM?t=12m30s).
 A proper time-zone library must do all necessary time-zone arithmetic itself, giving callers higher-level abstractions on which to build their programs.
 These